 - Harsher in Hindsight: This movie features a wall being built on the Mexican-American border six years before US president Donald Trump's attempt to get a wall built on the Southern Border led to lots of controversy.

 - Visual Effects of Awesome: Considering the tiny budget, anything resembling special effects would have been commendable but its visuals would actually shame some movies 100 times its cost.
 And Gareth Edwards did it all himself.
 Special mention goes to the ending, when two of the creatures meet whilst Samantha and Andrew look on in awe.

-- A bit onto Sam, too, for leaving her passport with Andrew who she technically didn't have to see again before getting on the ferry, alongside the fact that she stormed off in a huff while leaving said passport behind.
+- Sam, too, for leaving her passport with Andrew who she technically didn't have to see again before getting on the ferry, alongside the fact that she stormed off in a huff while leaving said passport behind.

-- What Do You Mean, It's Not Political?: The director has denied parallels with Mexican immigration to the United States, but a lot of people have still drawn the comparison.
+- What Do You Mean, It's Not Political?: You have a bunch of aliens from Mexico trying to get into America and succeeding despite a gigantic wall and security to keep them out.
+These aliens are stereotyped as villains in propaganda.
+These aliens are apparently not metaphors for Mexican immigration to the U.S according to director Gareth Edwards, but that hasn't stopped people from drawing the comparison.
 The fact that Mexican immigrants making the border crossing are characters within the story and there really is a wall being built on the Mexican-American border does not help.